MaxsPrompts/Tracy/README.md

 This repository contains the prompts and files for all **13 Tracy GPTs** designed to help people break bad habits, build better ones, and take control of their lives.

 ---
+## **Tracy GPT Testimonials**

+### **Digital Detox | Tracy**
+🗣️ *"I'd like to thank you for developing these therapy chatbots.
+I'm a therapist and a hypnotist.
+You've done an amazing job, and the anchors work well.
+I look forward to utilizing your tool more and more."* — u/BigBiziness12

+### **Quit Alcohol | Tracy**
+🗣️ *"This is really amazing!
+I’m 4 months alcohol and weed sober after being a chronic user of both for 2 years.
+Tracy helped me through cravings when nothing else worked."* — u/sculpting_with_time_

+🗣️ *"I am having my first sober night in a long time thanks to Tracy.
+We are having a great chat.
+Thank you."* — u/temsahnes

+### **Quit Cannabis | Tracy**
+🗣️ *"I just used your quit weed prompt… I never thought I could go a week without smoking, but here I am.
+Thank you!"* — u/rhymeme

+🗣️ *"For years, I struggled with withdrawal symptoms no doctor or Google search could explain.
+Tracy identified the cause instantly and gave me a path forward."* — u/killthecowsface

+### **Quit Nicotine | Tracy**
+🗣️ *"Your prompt literally changed my life.
+I’ve been trying to quit nicotine for years, and Tracy finally made it possible.
+I don’t know how to thank you."* — u/Aleetchay

+🗣️ *"Your nicotine quitting prompt has been a game-changer.
+I was skeptical, but now I actually feel in control.
+Day 5 and counting!"* — u/Ben716

+### **Quit Porn | Tracy**
+🗣️ *"Thanks a ton!
+You should get the presidential honor award for this great work."* — Private Testimonial

+### **Mindful Meals | Tracy**
+🗣️ *"Wow, I just used the Mindful Meals Tracy and I’m… I’m tearing up because I’ve struggled my entire life with food.
+This is truly life-changing."* — u/xX_IconOne_Xx

+🗣️ *"I used your hypnosis-style Tracy prompt not for quitting, but for motivation.
+Now I actually want to go to the gym.
+Never thought AI could do this."* — u/jhandersson

+---

 ## **How Tracy Works**
 Most AI chatbots give quick answers.
 Tracy does more.